 In terms of Best Practice, it is required that energy saving lighting fixtures be used throughout the entire development.
-It is therefore specified that Light Emitting Diode (LED) or Compact Fluorescent (CF) lighting be used as opposed to incandescent lighting.
+It is therefore specified that Light Emitting Diode (LED) lighting be used as opposed to incandescent lighting.
 This is required for all internal and external lighting, including street lighting.
-Proximity switches should be used in areas where lighting for pedestrians is required.
+Proximity switches must be used in areas where lighting for pedestrians is required.

-NO external High Pressure Sodium (HPS) or Metal Halide (MH) spot or floodlights should be installed.
+NO external High-Pressure Sodium (HPS) or Metal Halide (MH) spot or floodlights may be installed.